Cantera/workshop-websites/README.md

 * Create process simulations using networks of stirred reactors
 * Model non-ideal fluids

-This 1.5-day workshop will bring together new and advanced users of Cantera, and introduce all to getting involved with with Cantera development.
+This 1.5-day workshop will bring together new and advanced users of Cantera, and introduce all to getting involved with Cantera development.

 The workshop will begin on Friday afternoon with a session on advanced use of Cantera, and then Saturday morning will introduce basic use of Cantera.
 All workshop attendees are invited to join a code sprint and poster session on Saturday afternoon.
 Attendees can choose to attend the basic or advanced sessions, or both.